GandhiCloudLab/ibm-cloud-assigning-kubernetes-access/readme.md

 If required we can give access to one more cluster for the same user again.

+#### Give Another Kubernetes access

-9. Click on `Assign Access` to give one more service if you want.
+16. Click on `Assign Access`

 <img src="images/img-21.png">

-9. Fill the values as per your need.
+17. Fill the values as per your need.

 <img src="images/img-22.png">

-9. Fill the values as per your need.
+18. Fill the values as per your need.
-10. Click on `Assign` to give an acess.
+19. Click on `Assign` to give an access.

 <img src="images/img-23.png">

 Now you can able to see the another Kubernetes service access is available.

 <img src="images/img-24.png">